Chart Color Schemes

 Coogee features high concentrations of group households, with a lower-than-average median household size

-Family households account for 59.2% of all households, including 21.3% couples with children, 30.0% couples without children, and 6.5% single parent families.
-Non-family households constitute the remaining 40.8%, with lone person households at 28.5% and group households comprising 12.3%.
+Family households account for 59.2% of all households, consisting of 21.3% couples with children, 30.0% couples without children, and 6.5% single parent families.
+Non-family households make up the remaining 40.8%, with lone person households at 28.5% and group households comprising 12.3% of the total.
 The median household size is 2.2 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households